Unyon ng mga Manunulat sa Pilipinas: Leadership

 Its first chairperson was Adrian E. Cristobal.
 In 1984, Virgilio S. Almario replaced Cristobal as chairperson of UMPIL.
-Alfrredo Navarro-Salanga became the secretary-general of the organization after the 1984 election of the Board of Directors.
+Alfredo Navarro-Salanga became the secretary-general of the organization after the 1984 election of the Board of Directors.
 After Salanga’s death in 1988, Marne L. Kilates became the organization’s secretary-general.
 Almario served for three terms.
 After his resignation in 1992, the chairmanship was given to Michael Bigornia.
 During Bigornia’s chairmanship, Mario Miclat was the secretary-general.

 Projects

 After its establishment, the organization launched its first project, the Afro-Asian Writer's Symposium, held in Manila from 3 January to 3 February 1975 in Manila.
 Other projects that followed included the annual exchange visits of Filipino writers to China, literary symposia, and the publication of a calendar of writers.
 Beginning 1988, UMPIL started the annual Writers Congress, the provision of seminars regarding literature for teachers, programs for commemorating well-known writers, workshops for writers held in the provinces, and the granting of the Gawad Pambansang Alagad ni Balagtas to deserving Filipino writers.
 The Gawad Pambansang Alagad ni Balagtas is a lifetime achievement award for writers in various Philippine literatures.
 Apart from granting the Gawad Pambansang Alagad ni Balagtas, the organization also grants other awards such as the Gawad Paz Marquez Benitez, which is awarded for outstanding contribution in literary education; and the Gawad Pedro Bucaneg to outstanding writers, educators, and literary organizations.